lemmehoop/vault/🎓 uni/11-531 - CS/Test A with answers.md

 11. Write a function called `group_by_year` that groups dates by year.
     Dates are being passed in format `DAY.MONTH.YEAR` one-by-one through console until `STOP` word passed.
     If passed dates format incorrect your program have to raise `ValueError`.
-12. Write a function that changes diagonals in a square matrix.
+12. Write a function that changes diagonals in a square matrix horizontally.
     For example:
 ```python
 [